wouter-swierstra/SoftwareProject/01-slides.md

 * Lots of deadlines means lots of chances to write bad code to meet a deadline, introducing *technical debt*.

-* You need a closely knit development team

 * Prioritizing stories is hard.

 * You are not experienced developers.